(305) 4471-447

 Gross Debridement

-This deep-cleaning technique involved the removal of plaque and tartar in patients with existing gingivitis or gum disease.
-A gross debridement, performed before a full evaluation, will allow for better visibility and probing in the diagnosis of periodontal disease.
+This deep-cleaning technique removes plaque and tartar for those with existing gingivitis or gum disease.
+A gross debridement, performed before a full evaluation, makes it easier for your dentist to examine your teeth and gums and diagnose any potential periodontal disease.

 Scale and Polish

-A scale and polish treatment is normally utilized after a gross debridement procedure.
-It is an extension of the cleaning, ensuring a full removal of calculus under the gums in patients with moderate to severe gingivitis or gum disease.
+Scaling and polishing are common after a gross debridement.
+They are an extension of the cleaning and ensure that all calculus under the gums is removed for those with moderate to severe gingivitis or gum disease.

 Root Planing

-Also known as a ‘deep cleaning’, root planning is recommended for those with mild, moderate, or advanced gum disease.
-An antibiotic gel may be used during root planning, as a treatment for periodontal disease.
+Also known as a ‘deep cleaning,’ root planing is recommended for those with mild, moderate, or advanced gum disease.
+An antibiotic gel may be applied during root planing to treat any periodontal disease.

 The KOR At-Home Whitening System:

-As the world’s number one home teeth whitening system, KOR offers a simple, cost-effective technique for a beautiful smile.
-The KOR kit is now available at Gallardo Periodontics & Implant Dentistry.
-Although an upcoming wedding, graduation, or class reunion may make a good time to seek out whiter teeth, almost anyone can benefit from a good whitening system.
+As the world’s number one home teeth whitening system, KOR is a simple and cost-effective way to maintain a beautiful smile.
+KOR kits are now available from Gallardo Periodontics & Implant Dentistry.
+Although an upcoming wedding, graduation, or class reunion may prompt you to get your teeth whitened, almost anyone can benefit from using a good whitening system.

 KOR Whitening will: